 Houston’s Newest Opera Venue

 DIRECTIONS AND PARKING INFORMATION WILL BE PROVIDED TO SUBSCRIBERS.

-Robert Yekovich, dean of Rice University’s Shepherd School of Music for 18 years until his retirement in June 2021, and Miah Im, professor of opera and director of the Opera Studies Program, will welcome us to Houston’s newest performing arts venue, Brockman Hall for Opera, which together with Alice Pratt Brown Hall forms Rice University’s Brockman Music and Performance Arts Center, home of the Shepherd School of Music.
+Matthew Loden, dean of Rice University’s Shepherd School of Music, will welcome us to Houston’s newest performing arts venue, Brockman Hall for Opera, which together with Alice Pratt Brown Hall forms Rice University’s Brockman Music and Performance Arts Center, home of the Shepherd School of Music.

-A long-time dream of Dean Yekovich, the arts center includes acoustically superior performance spaces for students at the Shepherd School as well as rehearsal halls, teaching studios, and practice rooms.
-Yekovich will share his vision for the project while he leads us on a tour of the 84,000-square-foot structure, designed by acclaimed architect Allan Greenberg.
-Our visit will be planned to coincide with a late afternoon rehearsal in the Lucian and Nancy Morrison Theater, a three-tiered, six-hundred-seat, European-style theater with an orchestra chamber for 70 musicians.
+A long-time dream of former Shepherd School Dean Bob Yekovich, the arts center includes acoustically superior performance spaces for students at the Shepherd School as well as rehearsal halls, teaching studios, and practice rooms.
+After touring the 84,000-square-foot structure, designed by acclaimed architect Allan Greenberg, we will be able to see a class in the Lucian and Nancy Morrison Theater, a three-tiered, six-hundred-seat, European-style theater with an orchestra chamber for 70 musicians.